ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 These approaches can be summarized as follows:

 * **Handle as structured data** - explicitly map each column and ensure that the table schema is maintained if new data is added.
-We can exploit the tuple, map and nested data types in this case for nested structures.
+We can exploit the tuple, map, and nested data types in this case for nested structures.
 * **Store as a string** - using functions to extract properties at query time or potentially adding materialized columns as needed
 * **Utilize the map type** - use the Map type to store homogenous key-value pair
 * **Utilize paired arrays** - store the data as arrays of keys and values

-We address each of these below, discussing their benefits and ultimate limitations that resulted in the JSON Object type development.
+We address each of these below and discuss their benefits and limitations.

-For example, we use a simple logging dataset, a sample of which is shown below.
+For our example, we use a simple logging dataset, a sample of which is shown below.
 Although the full dataset contains over 200m rows, which the user is free to download, only a sample is used in most cases to ensure queries are responsive.

 ```json